Please screenshot this page and send it to info@mim-essay.com

 • Step 3: Focus on your actions and emotions.

-• Step 4: Explain how this moment shaped who you are today.
+• Step 4: Explain how the experience shaped you.

-• Step 5: End with why this matters for your MBA journey.
+• Step 5: Explain why this matters to your future.

 Avoid: